 The Every Student Succeeds Act (ESSA) uses the term “paraprofessional,” which is why you might see and hear this word a lot.
 Read on for information on the types of support paraprofessionals offer and other information.

-Paraprofessionals can work with students in general education classrooms; “inclusion classrooms” that include general education students and special education students taught together and in “self-contained classrooms” just for students with learning and attention issues.
+Paraprofessionals can work with students in general education classrooms; “inclusion classrooms” that include general education students and special education students taught together and in “self-contained classrooms” just for students with learning and thinking differences.
 A paraprofessional may work with your child one-on-one or in a small group to reinforce what she learned earlier from the teacher.

 Paraprofessionals also provide extra support during a teacher’s instruction, so that the special education student can participate in the general education lesson.
 Although paraprofessionals mostly work with students who receive special education and related services or have a 504 plan, general education students may also work with the classroom paraprofessional.